cyberwizardinstitute/workshops/ui.markdown

 ### INTRODUCTION

 Likely most developers spend some amount of time concerning themselves with the time it takes a page or view to load in the browser.
 But what about the time it takes the the *interface* to "load" in the user's brain?
-It's apparent too long a delay for the necessary elements to load on the page results in a higher bail rate, however the task of delivering the contents is not complete until the user can make sense it.
+It's apparent too long a delay for the necessary elements to load on the page results in a higher bail rate, however the task of delivering the content is not complete until the user can make sense of it.

-Touching on some big picture concerns
+Looking at the big picture
 - Site design
   - Page/View diagram
 - Getting from A to B
   - Load -> Present (Persuade or provide tools) -> Call to Action(s)
-  - Cognitive Load
+  - Cognitive Load <- main topic
 - Page/View Components
-  - Site ID
+  - Site ID (wide angle)
-  - Page Title
+  - Page Title (medium)
-  - Primary content/functions
+  - Primary content/functions (close-up)
   - Navigation

 ### PRINCIPLES to Reduce Cognitive Load: